 No. We do this because we love Hoops and the Hoops community.

-In short, no. However, we have a custom flair on the official Rocket League subreddit, and our tournaments are posted to the tournament calendar there.
+In short, no. However, we have a custom flair on the official Rocket League subreddit, so that counts for something.

 No, but we highly recommend it because Discord is an amazingly useful tool for voice and text chat within a community like ours.
 Discord is also the only way that you can currently access your tournament statistics.